-2020 was a year of major disruption for all.
-Like many businesses, the pandemic posed a number of challenges for Graham Simpkin Planning Ltd and with our offices closed for most of the year, our staff were forced to adjust to the new norm of working from home.
-However, we also recognised that there was an opportunity to review our working practices.
+2020 was a year of significant disruption for all.
+Like many businesses, the pandemic posed several challenges for Graham Simpkin Planning Ltd, and with our offices closed for most of the year, our staff were forced to adjust to the new norm of working from home.
+However, we also recognised an opportunity to review our working practices.

 Multiple Separate Systems

 The business was using multiple popular IT programs that were not designed to work with each other.
-Different forms were being used to manually input the same data at different stages of a project.
-Paper files were being used as a backup log, for example, of invoices, expenses and annual leave.
+Different forms were being used to manually input the same data at various stages of a project.
+Paper files were used as a backup log, for example, invoices, expenses and annual leave.

-Particularly with the office closed, staff were finding it difficult to keep track of much of the administrative side of work, from enquiries and quotes, to time recording and invoicing, as well as an ever-increasing amount of email traffic.
+Particularly with the office closed, staff were finding it difficult to keep track of much of the administrative side of work, from enquiries and quotes to time recording and invoicing, as well as an ever-increasing amount of email traffic.
 From a management perspective, there was no one place to find the information required to ensure that work was not being missed.
-In terms of communication and connectivity between all staff on projects and other matters, we had to rely on phone calls and emails throughout the day, which was not only time consuming, but often distracting.
+Regarding communication and connectivity between all staff on projects and other matters, we had to rely on phone calls and emails throughout the day, which was time-consuming and often distracting.

 “It soon became clear that Graham Simpkin Planning Ltd needed a single integrated cloud-based system that could automate a lot of this work, leaving administrative tasks to our office staff and the professional work to our planners and architects, with the hope that this would also free up more time for our professional staff to take on additional instructions.”

 Consolidating Everything Into PlanMan

 We started using PlanMan in January 2021, and it has already had a profound positive effect on the efficiency of our work.
 PlanMan can be accessed via any web-enabled device with a simple login – so for staff, this means no longer having to rely on work machines and installed software.
 PlanMan project notes can be added whilst on site.
 Time recording can be added on the go.